sdu-concurrency/vamos-2023/website/cfp.md

 approval from our publisher.
 We will update this site with more information when it becomes available.**

+### In-person Presentations of VaMoS 2021--2022 Papers

+This year VaMoS will provide a limited number of presentation slots to authors of papers from VaMoS 2021--2022.
+We realize that many in our VaMoS community missed out on an opportunity to attend and present their research in person during the past 2 years.
+To bring back the vibrancy of our in-person community, we are planning to reserve some presentation slots for those authors.

+Authors will be asked to submit the title of their paper, along with author names.
+The program chairs will review this data and invite the authors to present at this year's conference.
+Authors will be expected to register and attend this year's event.
+This is a unique opportunity to present the research as it was originally presented (virtually), as well as (optionally) to add some additional context on the state of the research today.

+The deadline for submission is **27 October 2022 (AoE)**.

 ### Format and Submission Site

 All submissions must be written in English and follow the [double-column ACM